 Mohave County Fair Grounds

 The Mohave County Fairgrounds located in Kingman hosts a diverse array of events, which includes motor sports, rodeo, concerts, stage shows, festivals, BMX events, paint ball activities and private events.
 The Fairgrounds boards goal is to promote educational, economic, recreational and entertainment opportunities.

 Today there are nine hotel/casinos in Laughlin offering over 10,000 rooms.
-The city by the river now attracts nearly 2 million visitors annually who visit to enjoy water sports on the Colorado and attend many tip name entertainers and high-profile special events.
+The city by the river now attracts nearly 2 million visitors annually who visit to enjoy water sports on the Colorado and attend many top name entertainers and high-profile special events.

 Laughlin River Run

-The river run was started in 1983 with 426 participants.
+The River Run was started in 1983 with 426 participants.
 It was conceived by Harley Davidson dealer Dale Marschke, who wanted to bring his customers on a fun weekend ride.
 The name comes from the fact that riders are riding out to the Colorado River, on which Laughlin sits.
 Other riders go across the river to visit Historic Route 66 & Kingman AZ.
-Today it is the largest motor cycle event on the west coast.
+Today it is the largest motor cycle event on the West Coast.